Class Recommendation List

 A medium condensed trajectory from super beginner to more advanced.
 Select one class from each of the following categories (my top recommendations for each listed).
 You really CANNOT go wrong with the class you pick as long as it’s from one of those recommended categories!
 I’ve just given my recommendations for those who would like more guidance.

-2. Category 2 or 3: Beginner Halloween or Beginner Christmas or Beginner Winter
+- Category 2 or 3: Beginner Halloween or Beginner Christmas or Beginner Winter or Beginner Summer

-3. Category 4: Strawberry Lemonade or Pumpkin Spice or Classic Christmas or Gingerbread Sweeties
+- Category 4: Strawberry Lemonade or Pumpkin Spice or Classic Christmas or Gingerbread Sweeties or Under the Sea

-4. Category 5 or 6: Sweet Hearts or Cozy Fall or Candy Canes or Easter Eggs or Halloween Cuties or Christmas Trees
+- Category 5 or 6: Sweet Hearts or Cozy Fall or Candy Canes or Easter Eggs or Halloween Cuties or Christmas Trees or Birthday

 SIX CLASSES - skill level progression